Crime statistics explained - is it rising or falling?

 Has overall crime fallen since 2010?

-A common claim we have seen from the Conservatives is that, since they have been in office, ”overall crime” has fallen by around 50%.
+A common claim we saw from the Conservatives in the run-up to the election was that, during their time in office, ”overall crime” fell by around 50%.

-This figure is based on specific data from the CSEW which doesn’t count fraud or computer misuse offences, so doesn’t represent all crime.
+This figure was based on specific data from the CSEW which didn’t count fraud or computer misuse offences, so didn’t represent all crime.
 In the year up to December 2023 the CSEW estimated that fraud and computer misuse accounted for around half of all offences

 Questions about fraud were not included in the CSEW until 2017 so it is not possible to make a direct comparison between figures from before and after that change.
 (Fraud, especially online fraud, was either rare or simply did not exist when the CSEW began 40 years ago.)